The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Mechanism, Interpretability, Findings and Hypotheses

-The weights of synaptic ranges’ mnemonic negative and positive gradient information (or mnemonic relatively good or inferior gradient information) is not mnemonic Brain Plasticity, it used stimulus information to update Brain Plasticity.
+The weights of synaptic ranges' memory negative and positive gradient information (or memory relatively good or inferior gradient information) is not memory brain plasticity, it used stimulus information to update brain plasticity.
 The stimulus information may be stored in the memory engram cells for inhibiting and inducing synapses and updating synaptic strength \cite{bib22}.

-Based on principles of Optics, the relatively good or inferior gradient information’s location is near the core of lens, and signals from input to output units with smaller losses go through core of lens.
-So different cortexes’ relatively good and inferior gradient information is stimulated by stronger signals.
+Based on principles of Optics, the relatively good or inferior gradient information's location is near the core of lens, and signals from input to output units with smaller losses go through core of lens.
+So different cortexes' relatively good and inferior gradient information is stimulated by stronger signals.
 And the relatively good or inferior gradient information may reflect improved memory retrieval process.
-And paper found that 1064-nm Transcranial photobiomodulation (tPBM) applied to the right prefrontal cortex (PFC) improves visual working memory capacity \cite{bib34}.
-The effects of PNN (memory structure) and tPBM (longer wavelengths) may be the same, powerful penetrability of signals for improving memory capacity.
+And paper found that 1064-nm Transcranial photobiomodulation (tPBM) applied to the right prefrontal cortex improves visual working memory capacity \cite{bib34}.
+The effects of PNN memory structure and tPBM longer wavelengths may be the same, powerful penetrability of signals for improving memory capacity.
+It means signals go through easily neighboring areas of focus on convex or concave lens.

-The Trinity College Institute of Neuroscience’s findings may have witnessed entanglement mediated by consciousness-related brain functions, the consciousness-related or electrophysiological signals are unknown in NMR.
+The findings may have witnessed entanglement mediated by consciousness-related brain functions, the consciousness-related or electrophysiological signals are unknown in NMR.
 Those brain functions must then operate non-classically, which would mean that consciousness is non-classical \cite{bib36}.
-So PNN introduces mnemonic brain plasticity by quantum computing in global brain, but normal computing in details by Deep Learning, Gradient Method and Statistics in gradient of synaptic connections, gradient of effective ranges, astrocytic memory persistence by memory engram cells, astrocytic phagocytosis, different types neurons and synapses.
+So PNN introduces exacted memory brain plasticity by quantum computing, and affects global brain, at hippocampus.
+At different cortices, but normal computing in details by Deep Learning, Gradient Descent Method and Statistics in gradient of synaptic connections, gradient of effective ranges, astrocytic cortex memory persistence by memory engram cells, astrocytes phagocytose synapses, different types neurons and synapses.

+Priya Rajasethupathy research group shows that anteromedial thalamus selects strong memories and connects with cortex to selectively stabilize memories at remote time \cite{bib37}.
+Refer to formula \eqref{eq2} and \eqref{eq4}, short-term memory is consolidated and turns long-term memory.
+And we suggest strong and high flow short-term memory means maximum of directional derivatives of exacted memory brain plasticity is relatively good or inferior gradient of memory brain plasticity, means long-term memory.